pancakes-builder/pancakesDashboard/README.md

 # pancakesDashboard
-A dashboard page for Hugo websites.
+A dashboard page for static websites.
 Allows for easy page navigation and SEO/SERP/mobile preview of the entire site.

 ## Component overview
 This is a theme component for Hugo, so it can work with your existing theme setup.
 It's optimized for websites built with pancakesStarter.
 This component is isolated and all JS/CSS/Layouts will not leak out into your existing theme.